Boeing New Midsize Airplane: 2015

-Air Lease Corp.'s Steven F. Udvar-Házy believed that Boeing was planning to launch a more capable, all-new replacement for the Boeing 757 rather than a re-engined version.
+At Air Lease Corp.
+Steven F. Udvar-Házy believed that Boeing was planning to launch a more capable, all-new replacement for the Boeing 757 rather than a re-engined version.
 At the International Society of Transport Aircraft Trading conference, he predicted it would be a Boeing 767-like, twin-aisle airplane capable of using 7000 ft runways such as those at New York LaGuardia.
-Boeing's VP of Marketing Randy Tinseth said the company was focused on developing an aircraft with 20% more range and more capacity than the 757-200.
+Boeing's VP of Marketing Randy Tinseth said the company focused on developing an aircraft with 20% more range and capacity than the 757-200.
 United Airlines consulted Airbus and Boeing about replacing its 757s and was waiting for Boeing's response, as Tinseth wanted to fill the gap between the 737 MAX and the 787.

 Before the 2015 Paris Air Show, sales chief John Wojick said Boeing had held discussions with customers and determined that the market was large enough to launch an all-new jet airliner, the first since the launch of the 787 Dreamliner in 2003.
 At the show, Airbus CEO Fabrice Bregier estimated that Boeing would have to invest $10 billion to develop a 757 successor with 220 seats and a range of 4500 nmi, corresponding to the capabilities stated by Boeing's vice president for product development Mike Sinnett.
 Vinay Bhaskara of Airways News said Boeing's middle of the market (MOM) airliner would likely launch before 2020 and enter service in the early part of the following decade.

 Boeing denied that the new aircraft would be an update to the Boeing 767, although a revised 767 could be a possible stopgap measure.
-Estimates suggested that the cost of developing and building a new aircraft could even reach US$15 billion.
+Estimates suggested that developing and building a new aircraft could reach US$15 billion.